richard-vh/iceberg-cdw-hol/README.md

 # Open Data Lakehouse - Apache Iceberg on Cloudera DataWarehouse HOL

-This document explores some of the core features of Apache Iceberg, including table creation, data insertion, schema evolution, and time travel.
+This Hands On Lab explores some of the core features of Apache Iceberg using Cloudera Data Warehouse, including table creation, data insertion, schema evolution, and time travel.

 ### Steps to manually publish the guide